 h.
 All submissions will be retained by the Festival for adjudication, on demand and archival purposes.

 i.
 By submitting a film to the Festival (and agreeing to these terms and conditions) you are confirming that all necessary permissions have been sought from contributors to the film, and royalties paid, including ‘release’ from those appearing in the film, and creators of any soundtrack/music..

 i.
 The Entrant grants the Festival and its licensees the right to copy the entry in its entirety to facilitate technical operations of the Festival.

 m.
-All films entered in the Festival will also be considered for inclusion in the Film Tour and/or multi platform, broadcast programs.
+All films entered into the Festival competition will also be considered for inclusion in the Festival Tour and/or multi platform, broadcast programs.
 If your film is selected we will contact you to arrange a separate rights/licence agreements.

 n.
 By submitting images and films and signing this form, the copyright holder is giving permission to Kendal Mountain Festival to use images and films for Festival promotion and documentary purposes.
 The copyright of these images will always remain with the copyright holder.